-This is a simple guide on how to register for NHIF in Kenya as of 2020.
+This is a simple guide on how to register for NHIF in Kenya.
 The National Hospital Insurance Fund is a Kenyan government state corporation with a mandate to provide health insurance to Kenyans over the age of 18 with a monthly income of Ksh 1,000 and above.

 1. You must have attained the age of 18 years.